All Episodes

 Before the big crash in 1929, something like yesterday happened.

-We've had these big boosts, it happened before 2008.
+We've had these big boosts.

-And in fact, in the New York Times, banks act, stocks surge, and skeptics see a pattern.
+And in fact, in the New York Times Banks Act, stocks surge and skeptics see a pattern.

-A move announced by central bankers yesterday to contain the European debt crisis resulted in euphoria in global stock markets, but it also prompted skeptics to wonder will this time be different?
+A move announced by central bankers yesterday to contain the European debt crisis resulted in euphoria in global stock markets, but it also prompted skeptics to wonder, will this time be different?

-Meaning it better be, or else a disaster is right around the corner.
+Meaning, it better be or else a disaster is right around the corner.

 Why would it be different?

-As the crisis is worsened over the last 18 months, pronouncements of plans to fix the Eurozone debt problems have led to more than a half dozen rallies that just as quickly withered as the proposals fell short of hopes.
+As the crisis has worsened over the last 18 months, pronouncements of plans to fix the Eurozone debt problems have led to more than a half dozen rallies that just as quickly withered as the proposals fell short of hopes.

 Why would anything go wrong here?